 How to Get There: From Katz’s Deli, walk south on Orchard St. for two blocks until Grand Street and head west eight blocks (about half a mile).

 Time to head back to the hotel.
 Grab a subway at one of the three MTA Subways Stations near Canal Street with service on the J, N, Q, R, W, Z and 6 trains.

-NYC Hotels for Families in Midtown
+New York City Itinerary: Hotels for Families in Midtown

 With a central location, Midtown/Times Square offers lots of options for families, close to dining, shopping and subway stations.
 This hotel travel guide will help you find the right hotel for your stay.